MAFAT: Memory-Aware Fusing and Tiling of Neural Networks for Accelerated Edge Inference: Summary and Conclusions

 {Summary and Conclusions@\emph{Summary and Conclusions}}

-This report presents memory-aware fusing and tiling (MAFAT), an expansion of existing fusing and tiling strategies in order to make feature-heavy convolutional neural network layers feasible on smaller edge devices.
+This paper presents memory-aware fusing and tiling (MAFAT), an expansion of existing fusing and tiling strategies in order to make feature-heavy convolutional neural network layers feasible on smaller edge devices.
 Originally, edge devices would have increasing latency measurements due to swapping data between the memory and disk.
 Many edge devices cannot spare 200 MB to run early convolutional layers, so we break up each layer into sub-convolutions that can then be grouped together and executed in a much smaller memory footprint.
-This report shows that certain configurations of tiling can offer a respectable 1.37 speedup compared to the naive approach at 64 MB and up to a 2.78 speedup with only 16 MB available.
+This paper shows that certain configurations of tiling can offer a respectable 1.37 speedup compared to the naive approach at 64 MB and up to a 2.78 speedup with only 16 MB available.
 Additionally, the intuition and structure behind the memory usage of the process is explored, and a simple algorithm is proposed to predict the maximum memory usage of a MAFAT configuration.
 Given this, an appropriate configuration can be returned for a user to use that is within 6 percent of the best measured latency from a manual exploration.
 The code used to take these measurements can be found at~\cite{myCode}.
-This research area can be further improved by use variable tiling, where each end tile is not the same size.
-We believe this could allow for reduced task size variation, and thus smaller footprints.
-We also want to explore this algorithm and see how well the predictor applies to other CNNs on the edge.
-While the intuition is useful and true, calculating the bias and the choice of variables could restrict the algorithms' overall efficacy.
-Currently, the end user must get a feel for possible different measurements and what cuts make sense.
-Additionally, more than two tiles and even larger tiling strategies, such as $6\times6$ could be useful, especially in super-low memory constraints.
-Finally, more sophisticated algorithms could be used to predict amounts of swapping as well and make more optimal and exhaustive recommendations.
+This research area can be further improved by use variable tiling, where each end tile is not the same size to allow for reduced task size variation and thus smaller footprints.
+We also want to generalize this algorithm to other tiling strategies and other CNNs.
+Currently, the end user must pre-determine what cuts make sense.